 First Things First

-Products Mode is available in ShipWorks version 6.0 or later.
+The Products Catalog is available in ShipWorks version 6.0 or later.
 You can check your current version of ShipWorks by clicking on the Help tab and then the About ShipWorks button.
 For assistance with upgrading your version of ShipWorks, please see this article.

 To enter a single product into ShipWorks:

-1. Click the Add button located at the top of the Products screen.
+1. Click the Add button located at the top of the Products screen and select New Product.

 The new products screen will be displayed.